aviat4ion/Query/docs/files/drivers/firebird/firebird_driver.php.txt

 		// End the block of SQL statements
 		$sql .= "END";

-		// Ruturn a null array value so the query is run as it is,
+		// Return a null array value so the query is run as it is,
 		// not as a prepared statement, because a prepared statement
 		// doesn't work for this type of query in Firebird. return array($sql, NULL);